Fuco1/php-resque/README.md

 Events may pass arguments (documented below), so your callback should accept these arguments.

-You can stop listening to an event by calling `Resque_Event::stopListening` with the same arguments supplied to `Resque_Event::listen`.
+You can stop listening to an event by calling `Event::stopListening` with the same arguments supplied to `Event::listen`.

 It is up to your application to register event listeners.
-When enqueuing events in your application, it should be as easy as making sure php-resque is loaded and calling `Resque_Event::listen`.
+When enqueuing events in your application, it should be as easy as making sure php-resque is loaded and calling `Event::listen`.

 When running workers, if you run workers via the default `bin/resque` script, your `APP_INCLUDE` script should initialize and register any listeners required